 As architects and urban designers, we are constantly seeking opportunities to contribute positively to our built environment.
-BEE Midtown’s commitment and enthusiasm for the Holborn Kiosk transformation project has offered a great opportunity to engage with London’s public realm, and allowed us the freedom to innovate, arriving at the best possible design solutions to meet their ambitious brief.
+Midtown BID’s commitment and enthusiasm for the Holborn Kiosk transformation project has offered a great opportunity to engage with London’s public realm, and allowed us the freedom to innovate, arriving at the best possible design solutions to meet their ambitious brief.

 The project fosters a collaborative approach to design and aims to align with Camden’s strong vision for Kingsway Gateway.
 By enriching our surroundings with stimulating and engaging street furniture such as this kiosk, we can begin to re-imagine our streetscape to speak of a more human scale.

 Development and growth generate vibrancy.
 Midtown is evolving into a leading destination.
 Reputation builds profile and this creates value for everyone that connects here: employers, employees, residents, visitors, and tourists.

 Midtown is home to key sectors with high per capita economic output.
 Midtown is a significant high-value employment area.
 Areas in London with single industry activity, such as the West End and the City, will struggle to adapt fast enough to changes in their markets.
 Once a ‘gateway’ between the West End and the City, Midtown is now Boom Town: